Sharp concentration for sums of matrices with Markovian dependence through universality: Properties of the psi -dependence coefficient

 \section{Properties of the \texorpdfstring{$\psi$}{psi}-dependence coefficient}

-In this section, we prove some basic properties of the $\psi$-dependence coefficient.
-First, we prove a bound on $\Psi(Z)$ in terms of the total variation mixing time of the Markov chain in \Cref{sec: Psi_TVmix}.
-Second, in \Cref{sec: Psi_Props}, we prove the properties of the $\psi$-dependence coefficient which were stated in \Cref{sec: psiprops}.
+In this section, we prove some properties of the $\psi$-dependence coefficient that may be helpful in the estimation of the parameters when one needs to apply our results.
+First, we prove a bound on $\Psi(Z)$ in terms of the total variation mixing time of the Markov chain in Section \ref{sec: Psi_TVmix}.
+Second, we prove bounds on $\sigma(\bS)$ and $v(\bS)$ in Section \ref{sec: BoundSigmaV}.